nova-framework/docs/basics/modules.md

 Route::get('password/{password}', 'Demos@password');
 ```

-## Files
+### Files

 This is a secure filemanager using elfFinder, go access it you must first login by going to /admin which uses the system module (see below)
 This module is a full featured file manager capable of working with local files as well as third party adapters such as FTP, AW3 or Dropbox

 All files are stored above the webroot making it very secure.

-## System
+### System

+The system module offers an admin area out of the box by going to /admin and logging in with these details:

+username: admin
+password: admin

+This demonstrates a way to have an backend area out of a module, it's recommended looking through these modules for greater understanding of their usage.

-## Users
+### Users

-Nova comes with a groups of users, each user will have a role ie administrator, edit, user this module is offers CRUD functions for adding, editing and deleting users and hteir roles.
+Nova comes with a groups of users, each user will have a role ie administrator, edit, user this module is offers CRUD functions for adding, editing and deleting users and their roles.